 - Cover with black plastic to aid solar heating and shed rainfall.
 Finally, here’s a caution about land application of wastes as a method of disposal.
 Be careful about where the material is spread.
 Avoid land application within a mile or two of residences if at all possible.

 - Understand that wet litter and manure will likely contain a large

 number of fly larvae and pupae.
 It’s true that only a small

 percentage will survive and successfully emerge as adult flies,

-but those survivors can create a fly nuisance even when the waste is thoroughly incorporated.
-Application and incorporation will destroy all but 1% to 5% of the fly larvae and pupae, but even this relatively small percentage can produce thousands of flies if the manure/litter/bedding is heavily infested.
+but those survivors can still create a fly nuisance even when the waste is thoroughly incorporated.
+Application and incorporation will destroy all but 1% to 5% of the fly larvae and pupae, but even this relatively small percentage of survivors can produce thousands of flies if the manure/litter/bedding is heavily infested.